RS2007/single-cycle-cpu/README.md

 ### Grading

 This and the previous assignment (ALU + L/S) use the same test setup.
 Therefore if you submit the same code for both that is perfectly fine.
-However, if you have trouble implementing branching, you are advised to ensure that the Load/Store is correctly implemented so you get full credit for A3 before proceeding to A4.
+However, if you have trouble implementing branching, you are advised to ensure that the Load/Store is correctly implemented first.

-## HowTo

-Fork this repository (`EE2003-2021/a4`) into your namespace so that you can edit and push changes.

-The `run.sh` script performs all the steps required to compile and test your code.
-The `iverilog` compiler is used for running the verilog simulations.

-**IMPORTANT**: do not rename files or create new files - otherwise the auto-grader will not recognize it.
-Even if you change the `.drone.yml` file, the system will repeat the tests with different configuration files, and your changes will most likely not be recognized then.

-Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

-## Date

-Due Midnight, Sep 30, 2021
+Demonstrate the working simulation first to your TA, and then move on to the hardware demo on FPGA.
+Both are required and you will need to explain the functioning of your code to the TA.